secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-The following processes are used by administrators of the EdCast platform.
+The following processes are used by administrators of GitLab Learn.

 ## Best Practices for Content Organization

+Outline of best practices for how to upload and organize content in GitLab Learn is coming soon.

 ## Content Management